dtaht/blog-cerowrt/content/post/selective_unprotect.md

 less than perfect (and usually faster) rate that *ensures enough loss to keep the backlog small* seems fairly ideal... but hard.

 You can also turn off requests for block acknowledgements on some aggregates.
+If your media is being perfect, you can save som etime doing that... and lose some darn packets....

 ## Ack thinning/Stretch acks